What's holding back AI's productivity boost? |

 Keep teams aware of SLAs and pending work

 Even with the best bottleneck identification system in place, sometimes work sits idle if someone forgot to follow up.
-Faros AI's workflow automations help keep work moving by reminding team members in Slack and Teams when work is pending, such as:
+Faros AI's engineering intelligence tool comes with ready-to-use workflow automations thathelp keep work moving.
+They remind team members in Slack and Teams when work is pending, for example:

 • When X hours have passed since code review was requested